larwindcunha/wowremote/GIT HOW TO/Readme.md

 * _git checkout branch-name_ will enter that branch branch-name
 * _git checkout -b branch-name-new_ will create and enter the new branch branch-name

-### If local branch _local-now_ is there and want to create branch of same name on remote then

-_git push remote-origin localnow:localnow_
-OR
-_git push origin localnow:new-branch_

 ### Git push

-_git push_ does git push origin master from that particular branch _
+_git push_ does git push origin master from that particular branch

+### If local branch local-now is there and want to push and create branch of diff name on remote then

+* _git push remote-origin localnow:new-branch_

+### If local branch local-branch is there and want to push to remote but branch is not there then

+* _git push origin localnow_

+This will create remote branch of the same name as that of local